a-cool-duud/Project-Simpll/README.md

 # Project-Simpl
+#### WARNING : The safety checker on this is NOT turned on by deafult, you can remove the lines that says something like pipe.safety_checker = dummy
 You can view and run this on Google Collab easily by going to this link: https://tinyurl.com/pro-simple (This site will get updates earlier)
 #